douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * malcentraligi - to decentralize
 * maldekstra - left (direction)
 * maldekstre - to the left
+* maldissolvi - to disband
 * male - on the contrary
+* malegaleco - disparity
 * maleolo - ankle
 * malespero - despair
 * malestimi - to despise